cloudoi-kuku/sturgis/README.md

-# MS Project Configuration Tool - Web Edition
+# Project Configuration Tool - Web Edition

 A modern web-based tool for configuring and managing Microsoft Project XML files with an interactive Gantt chart visualization.